A Definition of AGI: Discussion

 \textbf{Ambiguity Resolution.} The batteries in the operationalization have varying levels of precision.
 However, the descriptions and examples should be clear enough that people can grade the AI systems themselves.
 Consequently, different people could issue their own estimates of the AGI score, and people can decide whether they find the grader’s judgment reasonable.

-\textbf{Related Work.} \citet{Ili2024} and \citet{ren2024safetywashing} find that a variety of AI systems' capabilities are highly correlated with pre-training compute. \citet{Gignac2024DefiningIB} discuss human psychometrics and testing the intelligence of AI systems. \cite{turing1950computing} argues that the Turing Test can indicate general ability. \citet{Gubrud1997AGI} proposed an early definition of AGI in 1997. \citet{Marcus2016BeyondTT} discuss the need to move beyond the Turing Test to capture the multidimensional nature of intelligence. \citet{Morris2023LevelsOA} articulate levels of AGI based on performance percentiles. \citet{Legg2007TestsOM} discuss various tests for general machine intelligence.
+\textbf{Related Work.} \citet{Ili2024} and \citet{ren2024safetywashing} find that a variety of AI systems' capabilities are highly correlated with pre-training compute. \citet{Gignac2024DefiningIB} discuss human psychometrics and testing the intelligence of AI systems. \cite{turing1950computing} argues that the Turing Test can indicate general ability. \citet{Gubrud1997AGI} proposed an early definition of AGI in 1997. \citet{Marcus2016BeyondTT} discuss the need to move beyond the Turing Test to capture the multidimensional nature of intelligence. \citet{jin2025crl} connect factor analysis of human cognition to AI capabilities. \citet{Morris2023LevelsOA} articulate levels of AGI based on performance percentiles. \citet{Legg2007TestsOM} discuss various tests for general machine intelligence.

 \textbf{Limitations.} First, our conceptualization of intelligence is not exhaustive.
 It deliberately excludes certain faculties, such as the kinesthetic abilities proposed in alternative frameworks like Gardner's theory of multiple intelligences \citep{Gardner1993MultipleIT}.
 Second, our illustrative examples are specific to the English language and are not culturally agnostic.
 Future research could involve adapting these tests across diverse linguistic and cultural contexts.
 Furthermore, our operationalization has inherent constraints.
 The General Knowledge (K) tests are necessarily selective and do not assess the full breadth of possible subject areas.
 A 100\% AGI score represents a ``highly proficient'' well-educated individual who has achieved mastery across these tested dimensions, rather than well-educated in the sense of having a college degree.
 Moreover, while the scoring weights we employ are necessary for quantitative measurement, they represent one of many possible configurations.
 We give equal weight to each broad ability (10\%) to prioritize breadth, but more discretionary weighting schemes could be reasonable.
 The results are contingent on these methodological choices, and future work could explore alternative collections of tasks and weighting schemes.
 Finally, while the aggregate AGI Score is provided for convenience, it could be misleading.
 A simple summation can obscure critical failures in bottleneck capabilities.
 For example, an AI system with a 90\% AGI Score but 0\% on Long-Term Memory Storage (MS) would be functionally impaired by a form of ``amnesia,'' severely limiting its capabilities despite a high overall score.
 Therefore, we recommend reporting the AI system's cognitive profile and not just its AGI Score.